afsunday/podtable/README.md

 ```

-The Podtable instance receive config object with a number of available options to use
+The Podtable instance receive config object with a number of available options to use in making your table responsive.

+# V1.0.3, V1.0.4

-* The `keepCell` option which is used to specify an array of cells to keep
+* `keepCell` which is used to specify an array of cells to keep
-Note the first cell for the table with an index of `0` will not be hidden by default
+and also note the first cell for the table with an index of `0` will not be hidden by default

 ```js